Greatest Literature banner

 Same idea many years later

-The 39 Steps (1959): Director Ralph Thomas; writer Frank Harvey; featuring Kenneth More, Taina Elg
+The 39 Steps (1959): Film, 93 minutes, director Ralph Thomas; writer Frank Harvey; featuring Kenneth More, Taina Elg

 It's not exactly the same though.
 It's in colour for one thing.
 For another, it's set in the current (1950s) post-war period rather than in the pre-World War II years of the earlier film.
 (Neither of them were set in the pre-World War I period of the novel.)

-Also in 1959's The 39 Steps (it does retain Hitchcock's numerical title), Richard Hannay, played by dependable British actor Kenneth More, is pulled into the plot by the murder of a nanny whom he has met in the park and who has vital national secrets.
+Also in 1959's The 39 Steps (it does retain Hitchcock's numerical title), Richard Hannay, played by dependable British actor Kenneth More (Father Brown), is pulled into the plot by the murder of a nanny whom he has met in the park and who has vital national secrets.

 More, as fits his usual screen persona, is a more relaxed Hannay, smoking a pipe and acting the stereotypical British gentleman, though he more than adequately steps ups for the more dramatic and exciting elements of the screenplay.
 This plays well as, remember, Hannay is supposed to be an ordinary, innocent person accidentally caught up in international intrigue.